dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Pointer/Smart-pointers/shared_ptr/Guide/nextptr-shared_ptr-basics-and-internals/index.md

 ### 2.1.
 Pointer to Managed Object (or Managed Object)

-A control block contains a pointer to the managed object, which is used for deleting the object.
-One interesting fact is that the managed pointer in the control block could be different in type (and even value) from the raw pointer in the *shared_ptr*.
+A control block contains a pointer to the **managed object**, which is used for deleting the object.

+One interesting fact is that the **managed pointer in the control block** could be different in type (and even value) from the **raw pointer in the *shared_ptr***.
 This leads to a few fascinating use cases.
 In the following example, the types of the raw pointer and the managed pointer are different, but they are compatible and have the same values:

 ```C++
 //A shared_ptr<void> managing an int